Connect computers without internet access by using the Log Analytics gateway in Azure Monitor

 A gateway can be multihomed to up to four workspaces.
 This is the total number of workspaces a Windows agent supports.

 Each agent must have network connectivity to the gateway so that agents can automatically transfer data to and from the gateway.
 Avoid installing the gateway on a domain controller.
+Linux computers that are behind a gateway server cannot use the wrapper script installation method to install the Log Analytics agent for Linux.
+The agent must be downloaded manually, copied to the computer, and installed manually because the gateway only supports communicating with the Azure services mentioned earlier.

 The following diagram shows data flowing from direct agents, through the gateway, to Azure Automation and Log Analytics.
 The agent proxy configuration must match the port that the Log Analytics gateway is configured with.